temporalio/edu-101-ruby-code/exercises/farewell-workflow/README.md

 ## Part C: Modify the Workflow to Execute Your New Activity
 1. Open the `workflow.rb` file (located in the `practice` subdirectory) in the editor
-2. Look for the TODO messages and implement the call to the Activity you implemented, as well as update what the Workflow returns
+2. Look for the TODO messages and implement the call to the Activity you implemented, and update what the Workflow returns
 3. Save your changes to this file